Review and recipes for Kong dog toys.

 What makes them different from other dog toys?

-The toy comes in three different sizes to suit all breeds of dogs.
-It can be stuffed with food, or treats, to keep dogs busy.
-They are said to be particularly useful for dogs that suffer mild separation anxiety.
+The Kong dog toy comes in three different sizes to suit all breeds of dogs.
+It can be stuffed with food which keeps dogs busy.
+They are particularly useful for dogs with mild separation anxiety.
 The treat toy provides stimulation and helps the dog to remain calm.

-I began to think about what to stuff the Kong with.
-A Kong and its contents can be frozen, meaning it will last much longer.
+We began to think about what to stuff the Kong dog toy with.
+A Kong and its contents can be frozen – making it last much longer.
 You could even stuff more than one Kong if you intend to be out of the house a little longer.

-Mashed sweet potato; either on its own, or mixed with small pieces of cooked liver, peas, grated raw carrot.
+Mashed sweet potato; either on its own, or mixed with small pieces of cooked liver, peas, grated, or raw carrot.

 Peanut butter is another popular choice and dogs love it.
 BUT, it is high in calories and it is also important to check the label carefully.
 Avoid products containing artificial sweeteners, such as Xylitol, as this is toxic to dogs.